 Working closely with orthopaedic surgeons, Margie operates a specialist shoulder consultancy with the Auckland Shoulder Clinic, in New Zealand.
 She speaks internationally at shoulder conferences and seminars.

-Margie has worked at the Physio School of AUT University and is currently collaborating with a research team at the University of Kentucky.
+Margie has worked at the Physio School of AUT University and is currently collaborating with a research team at the Universoty of Otago (NZ) and the University of Kentucky (USA).
+She recently collaborated to write a book chapter on shoulder instability for clinicians.
 Her PhD and Masters papers are available for review below:

 Before 2006, Margie spent time as team physio for the Great Britain Olympic Canoe and Kayak Team.
 Her contact with professional sportsmen and women continues across multiple disciplines including rugby and netball.